 Fees: OctaFX spreads starts at 0.6 pips and 1:500 Leverage for currencies.
 OctaFX offers commission-free trading for all account types, as well as zero swap fees.

 Deposits and withdrawals are free of charge on OctaFX.
 There are also no account inactivity fees.

 Trading Conditions: OctaFX has two basic account types, MT4 and MT5 Accounts.
 The broker offers negative balance protection on both accounts to prevent you from losing more money than you have deposited.

-OctaFX offers foreign currency exchange trading services on 35 currency pairs and CFDs on indices, cryptos, metals, and energies through the MT4 and MT5 trading applications.
+OctaFX offers foreign currency exchange trading services on 35 currency pairs and CFDs on indices, stocks, cryptos, metals, and energies through the MT4 and MT5 trading applications.

 The platform supports transfers from Nigerian banks with a minimum deposit of ₦15,000 or $50 with cards.
 Deposits can also be made in cryptocurrencies like bitcoin, dogecoin, and a few others, which are credited within 30 minutes.